 Principal Timpani, Dimitri Mitropoulos Chair

-Erich Rieppel was appointed principal timpani of the Minnesota Orchestra in the fall of 2018.
+Erich Rieppel was named principal timpani of the Minnesota Orchestra in the fall of 2018.
 Prior to that, he held the same title at New World Symphony under Michael Tilson Thomas in Miami Beach, Florida.
-Rieppel has performed as principal timpanist with the Seattle Symphony, Detroit Symphony, and New Jersey Symphony.
+Rieppel has performed as principal timpanist with the Seoul Philharmonic, St. Paul Chamber Orchestra, Seattle Symphony, Detroit Symphony and New Jersey Symphony.
 He has held the posts of associate timpanist of the Chicago Civic Orchestra, substitute timpanist with the Louisville Orchestra and Charleston Symphony, and principal timpanist of the Terre Haute Symphony and the Columbus Indiana Philharmonic.
 Since 2013, he has played timpani and percussion with the Lakes Area Music Festival in northern Minnesota.

 I have never been injured from playing hockey!”